Mickey Edwards: Political career

+Early political involvement

 During his collegiate days, Edwards was a member of the OU Young Republicans; years later, he recalled that it was "easily the smallest club on campus" at the time.
 Not long after graduating from OU, Edwards registered to vote for the first time, as a Republican.
 He did so in an era when the GOP barely existed in Oklahoma; at the time, the Democrats held both Senate seats, a majority of the state's congressional delegation, every statewide elected office, and a nine-to-one supermajority in the state legislature.
 He recalled that when he registered to vote, registration officials tried to talk him out of it, but he refused.

 While working for the Times, Edwards worked to build the GOP both at the state and national level, serving as chairman of the Oklahoma City Young Republicans, then as chairman of the Oklahoma Young Republicans, then as national vice chairman of the Young Republicans.
 During this time, he was elected to the national board of the nascent American Conservative Union.
 Eventually, his party activism progressed to the point that the managing editor of the Times told him to choose between his activism and his career in journalism; he chose the former.

+Congressional campaigns

 In 1974, Edwards ran as a Republican for a seat in the U.S. House of Representatives.
 He challenged the Democratic incumbent John Jarman, who had held the seat for 24 years.
 Edwards raised almost no money, and spent only $30,000 for the entire cycle.
 Despite this, he held Jarman to 51 percent of the vote in what was mostly a bad year for Republicans because of the Watergate Affair.
 However, Oklahoma City had been trending Republican for some time.
 Edwards's campaign slogan was "Take a bite out of Big Government" and featured Edwards biting an apple on camera.

 Jarman switched parties and became a Republican in January 1975 in protest of several older conservative Democrats being stripped of their committee chairmanships.
 Jarman did not run for reelection in 1976.
 That year Edwards defeated former State Attorney General G. T. Blankenship for the Republican nomination and narrowly defeated Democratic businessman Tom Dunlap, the son of the academic E. T. Dunlap, by 3,900 votes.
 He was the first Republican elected to represent this district in over half a century.
 However, he would never experience another general election that close in a district that rapidly became one of the most Republican urban districts in the country.